We use cookies to optimize our website & deliver you the best service

 Who Can Donate Plasma and Are There Any Restrictions?

 Let’s look at when you can and can’t donate plasma.
 Plasma donation is extremely safe, but centers have eligibility requirements to protect donor health.
-You must be 18-65 years old in most states and weigh at least 110 pounds.
-Seventeen year olds can donate with parental consent at some locations like Olgam Life.
+You must be 18-64 years old in most states and weigh at least 110 pounds.

 You cannot have any transmittable blood-borne diseases like HIV or hepatitis B/C, history of viral infections like West Nile, history of intravenous drug use, or recent tattoos or piercings.
 Pregnant women cannot donate as the process could harm the fetus.